cloudmesh/classes/docs/source/i524/technologies.rst

 372. SAML OAuth

      As explained in :cite:`www-SAML`, Security Assertion Markup Language (SAML) is a secured XML based communication mechanism for communicating identities between organizations.
 The primary use case of SAML is Internet SSO.
-It eliminates the need to maintain multiple authentication credentials in multiple locations.
+It eliminates the need to maintain multiple authentication credentials in multiple
+     locations.
 This enhances security by elimination opportunities for identity theft/Phishing.
 It increases application access by eliminating barriers to usage.
 It reduces administration time and cost by excluding the effort to maintain duplicate credentials and helpdesk calls to reset forgotten passwords.
 Three entities of SAML are the users, Identity Provider (IdP-Organization that maintains a directory of users and an authentication mechanism) and Service Provider(SP-Hosts the application /service).
 User tries to access the application by clicking on a link or through an URL on the internet.
-The Federated identity software running in the IdP validates the user’s identity and the user is then authenticated.
+The Federated identity software running in the IdP validates the user's identity and the user is then authenticated.
 A specifically formatted message is then communicated to the federated identity software running at SP.
 SP creates a session for the user in the target application and